 McKenzie, “It was a Shadow, and we surveyed the area, nothing turned up.”

-Janah, “Possibly doing random attacks, he sees a young girl, two, he gives it a go.
+Janah, “Possibly doing random attacks, he sees two young girls, he gives it a go.
 The good news may be that he gave up and moved on, the bad news is he’s going to be more determined to find a fresh victim.”

 “Then we need to find him.
 Janah, would he take another run at her, if he sees her again?”